pollfish/docs/android/universal.md

 }
 ```

-### 12\.
-Get notified when Pollfish Survey is completed (optional)
+#### **11.3.
+Get notified when a Pollfish survey is completed**

 You can be notified when a user completed a survey.
+With this notification, publisher can also get informed about the type of survey (Playful or not) that was completed and money earned from that survey in USD cents.

 Just import:

 ```
 import com.pollfish.interfaces.PollfishSurveyCompletedListener;
 ```

-and make your Activity implement SurveyCompletedListener, e.g
+and make your Activity implement SurveyCompletedListener,for example:

 ```
 public class MyActivity extends Activity implements PollfishSurveyCompletedListener
 ```

-and Override the onPollfishSurveyCompleted() function.
-You can also get informed about the type of survey (playful or not) that was completed and its price shown in USD (estimated based on daily exchange currency).
+and Override  onPollfishSurveyCompleted() function:

 ```
 @Override